pyblosxom/pyblosxom/docs/dev_architecture.rst

 ================================

 This describes what the ``blosxom_handler`` does.
-This is the default handler for PyBlosxom.
-It's called by the PyBlosxom instance in the run method if none of the plugins have handled the request already.
+This is the default handler for Pyblosxom.
+It's called by the Pyblosxom instance in the run method if none of the plugins have handled the request already.

 1. Calls the ``renderer`` callback to get a renderer instance.

-   If none of the plugins return a ``Renderer`` instance, then PyBlosxom checks to see if the ``renderer`` property is set in ``config.py``.
+   If none of the plugins return a ``Renderer`` instance, then Pyblosxom checks to see if the ``renderer`` property is set in ``config.py``.

-   If there ``renderer`` is specified, PyBlosxom instantiates that.
+   If there ``renderer`` is specified, Pyblosxom instantiates that.

-   If there ``renderer`` is not specified, PyBlosxom uses the ``blosxom`` renderer in the ``renderer`` package.
+   If there ``renderer`` is not specified, Pyblosxom uses the ``blosxom`` renderer in the ``renderer`` package.

 2. Calls the ``pathinfo`` callback which allows all plugins to help